-We want to ensure the work we have done during the year 2020, is in accordance to the corporate governance rules, listing rules, security act and within the company's rules and regulations.
-And after revising the financial reports and statements, all relevant information has been made available to the shareholders.
+We want to ensure the work we have done during the year 2022 is in accordance with the corporate governance code, listing rules, security act, and within the company's rules and regulations.
+After revising the financial reports and statements, all relevant information has been made available to the shareholders.

-Company's revenue statement, balance sheet, shareholders dividend, the changes made to how the dividend is paid, the company's expenditure all are made according to the International financing reporting standard.
-And in making the yearly report if there is any relevant or important information it will be explained in the report.
-And after the date of balance sheet being made, there has not happened anything through which a change had to be made to the numbers.
+The company's revenue statement, balance sheet, shareholder dividend, changes made to how the dividend is paid, and expenditures are all made according to the international financing reporting standard.
+And in making the yearly report, if there is any relevant or important information, it will be explained in the report.
+After the date of the balance sheet being made, there has not been anything through which a change has had to be made to the numbers.